Comedian sued for turning men with tickets away from her women-only show

 “Girls' Night In is a hybrid stand up show and interactive discussion between Iliza and the women in the audience aimed at giving women a place to vent in a supportive, fun and inclusive environment,” the event’s description reads.
 “She invites women of all walks of life to come, laugh with her and at her and be ready to share and feel safe for an awesome night of comedy and love.”

-Reps for Shlesinger, who spent the holidays entertaining soldiers overseas, did not immediately respond to Fox News’ request for comment.
+Shlesinger, who spent the holidays entertaining soldiers overseas, gave Fox News the following comment on the matter.

+"Since this is a legal matter, I'm unable to comment to the specifics of this lawsuit.
+I will say that of the many shows I do throughout the year, Girls Night In was a singular evening that encouraged women to get together, talk and laugh about the things we go through as well as donate some money to Planned Parenthood.
+It's unfortunate that this has now become an issue."

 In the documents, St. George, 21, called the situation “repugnant” and went on to claim that the show, “repudiated hundreds of years of women's struggles to be viewed as being equal to men and is typical of old-fashioned sexism that might also advise a young woman that her best chance for a happy life is to ace her home economics class and learn how to make a queso dip from Velveeta to catch a good man."